awalterschulze/blog/content/post/go-experience-report.md

 The `deriveEqual` function did not have any input types, so the Go language could not infer its type, which meant that `deriveCurry` could not infer its input type.
 I went into the `go/types` library to try and find out how this is done for `append` and other generic/builtin functions and thats when I came upon the spec, [which meant that I couldn't solve this.](https://github.com/awalterschulze/goderive/issues/10)

-This made me think of how I laughed at [APL](https://en.wikipedia.org/wiki/APL_(programming_language)) and now higher order functions can only be defined by the language maintainers.
-APL has higher order functions that are represented by graphical symbols, for example:
+This reminded me of [APL](https://en.wikipedia.org/wiki/APL_(programming_language)), which has higher order functions that are represented by graphical symbols, for example:

   - ceiling ⌈
   - log ⍟